aticmahbub/casa-spot/README.md

 FIREBASE

-Installation
+# Installation
 To get a local copy up and running, follow these steps:

-Prerequisites
+# Prerequisites
 Node.js and npm installed on your local machine.
-You can download them here.
+You can download them.

-Clone the Repository
+1. Clone the Repository
-bash
-Copy code
 git clone https://github.com/your-username/atic-project-casa-spot.git
 cd atic-project-casa-spot

-Install Dependencies
+2. Install Dependencies
-bash
-Copy code
 npm install

-Running the Application
+3. Running the Application
-bash
-Copy code
 npm start
 The application should now be running on http://localhost:3000.

-Usage
+4. Usage
 Once the application is up and running, you can:

 Register a new account or log in with an existing one.